 A gas grill cooks food with gas jets located underneath its cooking surface, fueled by natural gas or liquid propane.
-It can utilize either gas from the house using a connected hose or a refillable propane tank.
-The advantages to gas grills over their charcoal counterparts are many.
+The advantages of gas grills over their charcoal counterparts are many.
 They’re tidier: You can skip the messy wood chip/pellet and charcoal system and ash cleanup.
 They’re faster: Just turn it on instead of waiting for the coals to heat through.
-And, they’re safer: You control the size of the flame and the temperature with a turn of a dial.
+And they’re safer: You control the size of the flame and the temperature with a turn of a dial.
 We researched various options, considering their safety, durability, stability, features, and more to help you find the best option.

 What We Love: Has features expected from a higher-end grill, easy to transport, large grilling space